What to Wear to York Racecourse.

 August is the month to wear sunglasses and is a popular accessory in all of the enclosures.

 Click here: How to Spice up Your Suit – Part 2 – Eclipse Magazine to see our article on what style of sunglasses to wear for your face shape.
+A slight and subtle addition that can really show off your style, and how much you know about what to wear to York Racecourse.

 Karen Grace studied Personal Styling at the London College of Fashion and is Eclipse Magazine’s Fashion & Beauty Editor.